 Cats survive in the wild by hunting small prey.
 They evolved into ideal hunters with stealth, agility, and keen senses.
 Despite domestication, most cats still have a strong prey drive and an instinctive desire to hunt.

 Cats often hunt for the sheer enjoyment of it.
 You may see that your cat brings home live prey, plays with it, but never actually eats it.

 Because this survival instinct remains, it's important that cats have an outlet for this energy.
 Toys and games can help your cat fulfill its hunting needs without needing to catch live prey.
 However, most cats will still stalk and catch live prey if given the opportunity, no matter how well-fed they are at home.

 Using Cats to Get Rid of Rodents

 Throughout history, people have used cats to keep rodents away.
 Although vermin prevention can be a nice perk of owning a cat, it should never be the main reason you get a cat.
 Cats are domesticated pets that need safe, stable home environments.
-And rodents can pose significant health risks to both cats and humans.
+Unfortunately for cats, rodents can pose significant health risks that affect both cats and humans.

 There are several ways your cat can be harmed by exposure to rodents.
 Mice and rats may carry viruses, bacteria, parasites, and even toxins that can affect you or your cat.